Web3-Pi/setup-guide/docs/Advanced/config_txt.md

 ### Eth On Rpi extension

-Ethereum On Raspberry Pi extends this file by adding new section:
+Web 3 Pi extends this file by adding new section:

 #### `[web3pi]`
-- **Purpose:** Settings under this section are applied to Ethereum On Raspberry Pi software.
+- **Purpose:** Settings under this section are applied to Web 3 Pi software.
-- **Usage:** Ethereum On Raspberry Pi services settings.
+- **Usage:** Web 3 Pi services settings.

 ```ini
 [web3pi]